 The topics are currently organised according to the IB syllabus, although I think that going through them in order might not be the best idea.
 For example Topic 12 should really come before Topic 7, since it sets up some of the physical principles required for Topic 7.
 Unfortunately, the requirements of SL and HL has led the IBO to separate the topics this way.
 It’s easier to just follow the syllabus structure for now, but eventually I hope to arrange them by logical topical progression.
 I am also tempted to group electric fields, gravitational fields and fields together, due to their similarities.
 Topics 4 and 9 are two parts of the same thing, but at least they split them apart in a more sensible way.

 I have not listed this page on the menu of the website itself since it’s still in its infancy.
 However, you are welcome to share this with whomever you choose, and feedback is always deeply appreciated.
-My long term goal is to make notes for university level physics as well.
+My long term goal is to make notes for undergraduate-level physics as well.

 The links below lead to the pages with the notes.